Before making a request

 We look at the support you need and come up with a plan together.
 We use national eligibility criteria if funded support is required.

-Before your assessment, you should consider:
+Before your assessment, consider:

 - whether you can talk freely in front of the person you look after